neirrek/MarsHarvester/README.md

         -h, --help
             Display help information

-        --stop-at-already-downloaded-page
+        -s <stopAfterAlreadyDownloadedPages>,
+        --stop-after-already-downloaded-pages <stopAfterAlreadyDownloadedPages>
-            Harvesting stops at the first page which is already fully downloaded
+            Harvesting stops after the nth page which is already fully downloaded (default is not to stop when this option is missing)

+            This options value must fall in the following range: value >= 1

         -t <toPage>, --toPage <toPage>
-            Harvesting stops at this page
+            Harvesting stops at this page (default is last page when this option is missing)

+            This options value must fall in the following range: value >= 1

         --threads <downloadThreadsNumber>
-            Number of threads to download the images (default is 4)
+            Number of threads to download the images (default is 4 when this option is missing)

-        --convert-to-jpg <compressionRatio>
-            Convert the downloaded images to JPG format with the given compression ratio
+            This options value must fall in the following range: value >= 1
 ```